jamesmf/charLevelCNN/README.md

 So without seeing more than just the words in the .vec file, we already have a decent character-level embedder:

 ```
-# concedes is in the test set, never seen by the model
+# 'concedes' is in the test set, never seen by the model
 checkScore("acknowledges", "concedes", letters, words, maxCharLen)
 >0.898567